YellowJacketLinux/Platillo/LEGAL.md

 sleep at a Holiday Inn Express last night.
 Ask an actual lawyer if you have legal concerns.

+It is my understanding that “Typefaces and their letter forms are considered utilitarian objects whose public utility outweighs any private interest in protecting their creative elements under US law” but in my mind, it could be argued that that does not *necessarily* apply to picture glyphs since they are not really ‘letter forms’.
+However the concept of public utility very well may still apply in some cases.
+Again, ask an actual lawyer if you have legal concerns.

 Zapf Dingbats
 -------------